QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Map Generation Approach

-We adapt the previous work~\cite{ZhangNCA2023} to use CMA-MAE and NCA to generate diverse benchmark maps with the objective and measures computed by running MAPF algorithms. \Cref{fig:pipe} shows the overview of the method.
-Starting by sampling $b$ parameter vectors $\thetav$, we form $b$ NCA generators and use them to generate $b$ maps.
+\Cref{fig:pipe} shows the pipeline of QD-MAPPER.
+We adapt previous works to use CMA-MAE~\cite{Fontaine2022CovarianceMA} to search for and update a diverse collection of NCA~\cite{ZhangNCA2023} generators to generate diverse maps with the objective and measures computed by running MAPF algorithms.
+We start by sampling a batch of $b$ parameter vectors $\theta$ from a multivariate Gaussian distribution, forming $b$ NCA generators.
+Starting from a fixed seed map, each NCA generator iteratively updates the input map to generate a map with complex local patterns, leading to $b$ maps. \Cref{appen:nca} exemplifies the process of generating a map.

 Maps generated by NCA might not be valid.
-We then adapt a mixed integer linear programming (MILP) solver~\cite{zhangLayout23} to repair the map such that (1) the map is valid, and (2) the number of obstacles falls in a pre-defined range $[O_{lb}, O_{ub}]$.
-We then run MAPF algorithms to evaluate the objective and measure values and add the evaluated maps to an archive.
+We then adapt a Mixed Integer Linear Programming (MILP) solver~\cite{zhang:aiide2020,zhangLayout23} to repair the map to enforce connectivity and domain-specific constraints while making minimal modifications to the generated map.
+We then evaluate repaired maps with MAPF algorithms to calculate the average objectives and measure values, and add the evaluated maps to an archive.
 For each evaluation, we run the given MAPF algorithm in $N_e$ instances.
-Finally, we update the Gaussian distribution, starting a new iteration.
+Finally, we update the parameters of the multivariate Gaussian distribution, sampling a new batch of $b$ parameter vectors and starting a new iteration.
 We repeat this process until we evaluate $N_{eval}$ maps.

+\mysubsubsection{NCA generator.} We define an NCA generator as a function $g(s; \theta; C) : M \to M$, where $M$ is the space of possible maps, \( s \in M \) represents a fixed seed map, and \( C \in \mathbb{Z}^{+} \) is a hyperparameter controlling the number of iterations to run the NCA generator.
+The generator is parameterized by \( \theta \in \Theta \), where each parameter vector \( \theta \) corresponds to a distinct NCA generator that then defines a distinct map \( m \in M \).
+We then use CMA-MAE to optimize $\theta$, attempting to find the best NCA generator in each cell of the archive.

+Our NCA generator is a convolutional neural network (CNN) following the architecture in prior work ~\cite{ZhangNCA2023}.
+It consists of three convolutional layers with kernel size $3 \times 3$, each followed by either ReLU or sigmoid activations.
+We represent the 2D tile-based maps as 3D tensors, with each tile encoded as a one-hot vector, representing its tile type (i.e. obstacle or empty space).
+Since the output of the NCA has the same size as its input, we can repeatedly pass the output back into the network.

+\mysubsubsection{MILP Solver.} Maps generated by NCA might not be valid (e.g., a wall partitioning two open sections).
+To ensure that the maps are valid, we formulate and solve a MILP~\cite{zhang:aiide2020,zhangLayout23} to obtain a repaired map.
+The MILP constraints are set to be: (1) all empty spaces are connected, and (2) the number of obstacles falls within a pre-defined range $[O_{lb}, O_{ub}]$.
+We set the objective to minimize the Hamming distance between unrepaired and repaired maps to ensure that the patterns of the generated map are maintained as much as possible.